-0 News Sub.
-Code SI.
+SI.
 No. Name of School Sub.
 Code & Code Number Educational qualification Relevant/Allied UGC/CSIR NET Subject UGC/CSIR NET Subject Code 1 School of Engine ering Computer Science and Engineering - CSEH (912) a) M.Tech/ M.E. degree in the areas related to Computer Science, Computer Science and Engineering, and Information Technology with at least 55% marks or its equivalent grade in a point scale wherever grading system is followed.
 OR b) Master degree in the areas related to Computer Science, Computer Science and Engineering, and Information Technology with at least 55% marks or its equivalent grade in a point scale wherever grading system is followed.
-OR c) A candidate seeking admission after a 4-year/8 semester bachelor's degree programme in the area related to Computer Science, Computer Science, Computer Science, Computer Science, Computer Science and Engineering, and Information Technology should have a minimum of 75% marks in aggregate or its equivalent grade in a point scale wherever grading system is followed.
-Relaxation to SC/ST/OBC (Non creamy layer)/PWD/EWS as per the UGC Regulations 2022 Computer Science and Applications UGC-NET 87 2 School of Engine erig Electronics and Communicati on Engineering - ECEH (913) a) M.Tech/ M.E. degree in the areas related to Electronics and Communication with at least 55% marks or its equivalent grade in a point scale wherever grading system is followed.
+OR c) A candidate seeking admission after a 4-year/8 semester bachelor's degree programme in the area related to Computer Science, Computer Science and Engineering, and Information Technology should have a minimum of 75% marks in aggregate or its equivalent grade in a point scale wherever grading system is followed.
+Relaxation to SC/ST/OBC (Non creamy layer)/PWD/EWS as per the UGC Regulations 2022 Computer Science and Applications 87 2 School of Engine erig and and Communicati a) M.Tech/ M.E. degree in the areas related to Electronics and Communication with at least 55% marks or its equivalent grade in a point scale wherever grading system is followed.
 OR b) Master degree in the areas related to Electronics and Communication with at least 55% marks or its equivalent grade in a point scale wherever grading system is followed.
-OR c) A candidate seeking admission after a 4-year/8 semester bachelor's degree programme in the area related to Electronics and Communication should have a minimum of 75% marks in aggregate or its equivalent grade in a point scale wherever grading system is followed.
-Relaxation to SC/ST/OBC (Non creamy layer)/PWD/EWS as per the UGC Regulations 2022 Electronics Science UGC-NET 88 3 School of Engine ering Mechanical Engineering - MEEH (918) a) M.Tech/ M.E. degree in the areas related to Mechanical Engineering, Material Science, Physics and Chemistry with at least 55% marks or its equivalent grade in a point scale wherever grading system is followed.
-OR b) Master degree in the areas related to Mechanical Engineering, Material Science, Physics and Chemistry with at least 55% marks or its equivalent grade in a point scale wherever grading system is followed.
-OR c) A candidate seeking admission after a 4-year/8 semester bachelor's degree programme in the area related to Mechanical Engineering, Material Science, Physics and Chemistry should have a minimum of 75% marks in aggregate or its equivalent grade in a point scale wherever grading system is followed.
-Relaxation to SC/ST/OBC (Non creamy layer)/PWD/EWS as per the UGC Regulations 2022 Physical Sciences CSIR-NET 705
+Electronics Science 88 (-15) COR c) A candidate seeking admission after a 4-year/8 semester bachelor's degree programme in the area related to Electronics and Communication should have a minimum of 75% marks in aggregate or its equivalent grade in a point scale wherever grading system is followed.
+Relaxation to SC/ST/OBC (Non creamy layer)/PWD/EWS as per the UGC Regulations 2022 Computer Science and Applications 87

+3 School of Engine ering Mechanical Engineering - MEEH (918) a) M.Tech/ M.E. degree in the areas related to Mechanical Engineering, Material Science, Physics and Chemistry with at least 55% marks or its equivalent grade in a point scale wherever grading system is followed.
+Physical Sciences 705 --- --------------------------------- -- --- ---------------------- -----